Why per-surface randomization fails

 | Maintenance | Plugin updates as detections change | Tied to upstream Chromium/Firefox releases; weeks-to-months lag |

-Runtime spoofing is the cheaper starting point and is sufficient against simpler vendors (Cloudflare Bot Fight Mode, Imperva, AWS WAF Common).
-Engine-level patching is required for Kasada, recent Akamai, Cloudflare Bot Management Enterprise, PerimeterX, and F5 Shape — see the vendor cheatsheet for which deployments fall in which category.
+Runtime spoofing means injecting JavaScript when the page loads to override the values a site reads.
+It is the cheap starting point and works fine against simpler vendors (Cloudflare Bot Fight Mode, Imperva, AWS WAF Common).
+Engine-level patching means editing and recompiling the browser's own C++ source so the fix sits below JavaScript, where detection scripts cannot see it.
+That deeper approach is what you need for Kasada, recent Akamai, Cloudflare Bot Management Enterprise, PerimeterX, and F5 Shape — see the vendor cheatsheet for which deployments fall in which category.

 The real-profile-database approach

-The hardest part of evasion isn't hiding individual signals — it's making them coherent.
-A browser claiming to be Chrome on Windows 11 with an NVIDIA renderer must have the matching extension list, the matching AudioContext output for that OS, the matching timezone for the claimed IP geolocation, and so on across dozens of surfaces.
-Hand-spoofing each surface independently almost always produces an incoherent combination.
+The hardest part of a consistent configuration isn't any individual signal — it's making them coherent, meaning they all fit together the way they would on one real machine.
+A browser claiming to be Chrome on Windows 11 with an NVIDIA renderer must also have the matching extension list, the matching AudioContext output for that OS, a timezone that matches the IP's location, and so on across dozens of signals.
+Spoofing each one by hand almost always produces a combination that doesn't add up.

-The state-of-the-art approach is the real-profile database: harvest tuples of (UA, OS, GPU, audio, canvas, timezone, language, screen size, …) from real users at scale, then serve one tuple per scraper session.
+The state-of-the-art fix is the real-profile database: collect tuples — bundles of values that belong together — of (UA, OS, GPU, audio, canvas, timezone, language, screen size, …) from real users at scale, then hand one whole tuple to each browser session.
 Camoufox bundles such a database (10k+ profiles); commercial anti-detect browsers like Multilogin and GoLogin maintain larger ones.
-The advantage is that every signal is internally coherent — they were collected together from one real machine.
+Because each tuple was captured together from one real machine, every signal in it is automatically consistent.

 Whole-profile rotation

-The correct unit of rotation is a complete device profile: a coherent set of (UA, fonts, GPU, screen, timezone, languages, TLS) that matches a real device class.
-Tools like Camoufox ship with curated profile pools.
-Custom rotation needs a profile generator that respects the joint distribution — e.g., a Windows + Chrome profile always has the same set of installed fonts, the same TLS ciphersuite order, the same audio context hash range.
+The right thing to rotate is a complete device profile, not one value at a time: a coherent set of (UA, fonts, GPU, screen, timezone, languages, TLS) that matches a real class of device.
+Tools like Camoufox ship with ready-made profile pools.
+If you build your own rotation, the generator has to respect which values go together — for example, a Windows + Chrome profile always carries the same set of installed fonts, the same TLS ciphersuite order (the fixed sequence of encryption options the browser offers), and the same audio context hash range.